 It took me a while to decide what to say on the blog after hearing of Kate Spade’s passing.
 While I typically shy away from talking about current events here, I knew I wanted to post; I’ve loved the designer since I was young and she’s played a big role in the development of this site.
 It was, though, difficult to eloquently put it all into words.
 Of course, I’ve failed at the attempt and I’ll likely read this tomorrow and wish I’d said a thousand other things.
 Nevertheless, here it is.

 First and foremost, it goes without saying that I’m devastated for Kate’s family and friends, to whom she undoubtedly meant the world.
 Kate played many roles: wife, mother, sibling, and friend, just to name a few.
-And from everything I’ve read.
-It’s clear that she was also a cheerleader and confidant for those she was close with.
-She brought people together; believed in kindness; she worked to bring happiness to the lives of her family and friends.
+And from everything I’ve read, it’s clear that she was also a cheerleader and confidant for those she was close with.
+She brought people together; she believed in kindness; she worked to bring happiness to the lives of her family and friends.
 My heart breaks knowing that they’re experiencing such indescribable pain and grief.
-In addiction, I know they’re in the thoughts and prayers of so many across the world right now.
+I know they’re in the thoughts and prayers of so many across the world right now.

 Second, I’m in awe of how the public has responded to the loss of the iconic designer.
 The New York Times, in today’s article titled “Why Kate Spade Felt Like a Friend,” said that her death was followed by “growing discussion about the need to address mental health issues.
 There was acknowledgment of the fact that no matter how seemingly successful or sunny a surface can be, underneath it all, great pain can exist.
 There were intensely touching stories of personal experience and depression.”